AmeerHamzaPro/AmeerHamzaPro/README.md

 <br />

 ## 🧑‍💻 About Me:
- - Native Android Developer with expertise across **all areas** of Android development.
+ - 📱 I'm currently a Native Android Developer with expertise across **all areas** of Android development.
- - Actively integrating **AI tools** to refine skills and apply AI solutions where applicable.
+ - 🤖 Actively integrating **AI tools** to refine skills and apply AI solutions where applicable.
- - Developed and launched over **50 apps**, with many live on the **Google Play Store**.
+ - 🚀 Developed and launched over **50 apps**, with many live on the **Google Play Store**.
- - Holds a Bachelor's degree in Computer Science along with multiple certifications in mobile development.
+ - 🎓 Holds a Bachelor's degree in Computer Science along with multiple certifications in mobile development.
- - Passionate about advancing into **Full-stack** mobile development, with a focus on **Android and iOS**.
+ - 🌟 Passionate about advancing into **Full-stack** mobile development, with a focus on **Android and iOS**.
- - Proficient in **Jetpack Compose** for building modern, responsive UIs, and preparing for **Compose Multiplatform**.
+ - 🖌️ Proficient in **Jetpack Compose** for building modern, responsive UIs, and preparing for **Compose Multiplatform**.
- - Actively learning and implementing **Kotlin Multiplatform Mobile (KMM)** to broaden cross-platform capabilities.
+ - 🔄 Actively learning and implementing **Kotlin Multiplatform Mobile (KMM)** to broaden cross-platform capabilities.
- - Committed to **Clean Architecture** and modular design principles to ensure robust, scalable, and maintainable applications.
+ - 🧩 Committed to **Clean Architecture** and modular design principles to ensure robust, scalable, and maintainable applications.
+ - 🤝 Open to collaboration on innovative projects
+ - 💬 Ask me about anything.

 <br />